michaelfromyeg/michaeldemar.co/content/blog/summer-2020/index.md

 Wanting to write a bit more code, I also joined an online community for hackers looking to replicate the in-person intern experience called [Summer of Shipping](https://summerofshipping.com/), and joined a pre-seed accelerator [program](https://studentstartuplife.com/programs/student-summer-program) from Startup Edmonton, where I've been building [weNote](https://wenote.ca).
 I've also participated in a couple of hackathons; at one I wrote [a VS Code extension](https://marketplace.visualstudio.com/items?itemName=michaelfromyeg.vscode-puzzle) to help you practice interview-style coding problems in your editor, which won me the "best use of an external API award."
 (Even though I wrote my own API and did some, erm, questionable scraping.
 Whoops.)
 It currently has 14 installs, which is pretty cool!

+_Quick update for 2022: it now has 127+ installs and 10+ stars on [GitHub](https://github.com/michaelfromyeg/vscode-puzzles)!
+Development is still actively continuing; my next planned feature is to support puzzles from Advent of Code._

 Looking forward to the fall semester, I'm definitely nervous.
 Online school is hard.
 There's no getting around that fact.
 I'll be moving back to Vancouver, so hopefully cutting down the distance and being at least in the vicinity of campus should help my productivity.
 I'll also gain a bit of a community to rely on.

 Beyond the fall, I also have to hunt down co-op positions for winter and summer 2021.
-The COVID and post-COVID job market is assuredly a "buyer's market", meaning that employers now have the pick of the litter when it comes to applicants.
+The COVID and post-COVID job market is assuredly a "buyer's market," meaning that employers now have the pick of the litter when it comes to applicants.
 It's a scary reality, but it's one that's not going away anytime soon.
 My plan, for now at least, is to keep building projects, keep learning, keep being curious, and to stay vigilant.
 I'm not going to bother betting on getting lucky with offers again; lightning never strikes twice in the same place.